ANTERIOR CRUCIATE LIGAMENT RUPTURE

 -

-Knowledge-focused CompletedThis study looked at whether adding brain-focused education and cross-education strength training (exercising the uninjured leg) early after ACL surgery helps recovery.
-29 people aged 18-40 with ACL tears participated.
-Researchers measured changes in leg strength, brain structure…
+Knowledge-focused CompletedThis study looked at whether adding brain-focused education and cross-training (exercising the uninjured leg) early after ACL surgery helps recovery.
+29 adults aged 18-40 who had ACL repair participated.
+Researchers measured leg strength, brain structure, and brain activity to se…

 Matched conditions: ANTERIOR CRUCIATE LIGAMENT RUPTURE